Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Windsor are strategically positioned to serve the region's automotive, advanced manufacturing, and logistics industries.
-The city's proximity to Detroit makes it a critical hub for companies managing cross-border supply chains and financial services.
+Proximity To Key Business Districts: Data centers in Windsor are strategically positioned to serve the automotive, advanced manufacturing, and logistics industries that dominate the Windsor-Detroit corridor.
+This proximity enables low-latency connectivity essential for smart manufacturing and supply chain management.

 Natural Disaster Risk

-• River Flood Risk (7.1/10): Moderate risk associated with the Detroit River and nearby water systems, managed through modern civil engineering and infrastructure planning.
+• River Flood: The highest individual risk factor (7.1/10), primarily associated with the Detroit River and nearby water systems.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business